 A strong foundation in communication and transparency has set the brand up for success.
 Sarah remembers her early days in retail when she worked directly on the floor and would receive communications that weren’t quite fully baked.
 “That would then affect your team, and it would bleed into your sales,” says Sarah.
 “So I really wanted to bring the theme of communication to Fjällräven.
 Luckily, with the help of Zipline, especially prior to the pandemic, technology saved us.
 Our communication has never been stronger.
 It allows our store managers to have autonomy in how they operate their day-to-day.”

 Transparency in communication is crucial when it comes to communicating with stores facing different challenges that might vary from location to location.
 Zipline’s Survey feature gives Fjällräven visibility to data that allows them to make decisions that reflect the experience of the field in a larger way.
 “Surveys allow us to do a weekly pulse-check with our team,” says Sarah.
-“This allows our stores
+“This allows our stores to lead.”

 By using Retail Zipline, Fjällräven can provide one source of Covid-directive, which was essential during the height of the pandemic.
 “Our constant communication chain provided agility and grace through every changing landscape,” says Sarah.